 Exhaust system components such as sensors and filters may also be damaged by unburnt gasoline and total engine failure is also possible.
-The worst part, warranty won’t cover any of these repairs.
+The worst part, the warranty won’t cover any of these repairs.

-If you think you have put the incorrect fuel into your vehicle, don’t panic, I’ll tell what you need to do, and that’s what we’ll cover next.
+If you think you have put the incorrect fuel into your vehicle, don’t panic, I’ll tell you what you need to do, and that’s what we’ll cover next.